suzyheath/shortfolio/readme.md

 Server is running on a Microsoft Azure VM.

-It runs on port 8080 so ports 80 and 443 need to be redirected;
+It runs on port 3000.
+We forward https requests from port 443 to 3000.
+For some reason http requests from port 80 sort themselves out without help.

 ```
-sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 3000
-sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 8080
+sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 3000
 ```

+To view these rules use `iptables -L -t nat`.

+To delete the first rule from the PREROUTING chain use `sudo iptables -t nat -D PREROUTING 1`.

 The npm package [forever](https://github.com/foreverjs/forever) is used to run the server in background through the ssh terminal.